ayoayco/citasv2/README.md

 Component Name | Definition | Files
 --- | --- | ---
-App Component | The parent component of the app. | app.component.ts, app.component.html, app.component.css
+App Component | The parent component of the app. |
+- app.component.ts
+- app.component.html
+- app.component.css

 ## Frequently Asked Questions

-_Q:_ How do I update the API Base URL?
+_Q:_ How do I update the API Base URL? <br />
 _A:_ All the communication with the backend API are handled by the Angular Service: citas.api.service.ts.
 The API base URL is stored in a variable in this file.

-_Q:_ What are the third-party libraries used?
+_Q:_ What are the third-party libraries used?<br />
 _A:_ A list of third-party libraries can be found (and should be updated everytime a new library is needed) in the meta file: .angular-cli.json.
 This file is used to gather all scripts used when the app is built.

 ## Development server